London Underground: Delays and overcrowding

 An overcrowded Northern line train.
 Overcrowding is a regular problem for Tube passengers, especially during peak hours.

 During peak hours, stations can get so crowded that they need to be closed.
 Passengers may not get on the first train and the majority of passengers do not find a seat on their trains, some trains having more than four passengers every square metre.
 When asked, passengers report overcrowding as the aspect of the network that they are least satisfied with, and overcrowding has been linked to poor productivity and potential poor heart health.
 Capacity increases have been overtaken by increased demand, and peak overcrowding has increased by 16 per cent since 2004–05.

-Compared with 2003–04, the reliability of the network had increased in 2010–11, with lost customer hours reduced from 54million to 40million.
-Passengers are entitled to a refund if their journey is delayed by 15minutes or more due to circumstances within the control of TfL, and in 2010, 330,000 passengers out of a potential 11million Tube passengers claimed compensation for delays.
+Compared with 2003–04, the reliability of the network had increased in 2010–11, with lost customer hours reduced from 54 million to 40 million.
+Passengers are entitled to a refund if their journey is delayed by 15 minutes or more owing to circumstances within the control of TfL, and in 2010, 330,000 passengers out of a potential 11 million Tube passengers claimed compensation for delays.
 Mobile phone apps and services have been developed to help passengers claim their refund more efficiently.

 Safety

 London Underground is authorised to operate trains by the Office of Rail and Road.
 As at 19 March 2013 there had been 310 days since the last major incident, when a passenger had died after falling on the track.
 As of 2015 there had been nine consecutive years in which no employee fatalities had occurred.
 A special staff training facility was opened in TFL's Ashfield House, West Kensington in 2010 at a cost of £800,000.
 Meanwhile, Mayor of London Boris Johnson decided it should be demolished along with the Earls Court Exhibition Centre as part of Europe's biggest regeneration scheme.

 In November 2011 it was reported that 80 people had died by suicide in the previous year on the London Underground, up from 46 in 2000.
 Most platforms at deep tube stations have pits, often referred to as 'suicide pits', beneath the track.
 These were constructed in 1926 to aid drainage of water from the platforms, but also halve the likelihood of a fatality when a passenger falls or jumps in front of a train.
+According to the British Transport Police, hate crime on the Underground increased substantially between 2023 and 2025.
+Police linked elevated levels of hate crime to international events, including the Israel–Gaza conflict that began in late 2023, and the associated wave of pro-Palestinian protests in London.
+In a 2025 report, TfL also attributed the increased levels of hate crime to the conflict.